AckerlyXu/heima/articles/active-directory/active-directory-azureadjoin-deployment-aadjoindirect.md

-<properties
+---
-	pageTitle="Usage scenarios and deployment considerations for Azure AD Join| Azure" description="Explains how administrators can set up Azure AD Join for their end users (employees, students, other users).
-It also discusses the different real-world scenarios for using Azure AD Join." services="active-directory"
+title: Usage scenarios and deployment considerations for Azure AD Join| Azure
+description: Explains how administrators can set up Azure AD Join for their end users (employees, students, other users).
+It also discusses the different real-world scenarios for using Azure AD Join.
-	documentationCenter=""
-	authors="femila"
-	manager="swadhwa"
-	editor=""
-	tags="azure-classic-portal"/>

-<tags
-	ms.service="active-directory"
-	ms.date="06/23/2016"
-	wacn.date=""/>
+services: active-directory
+documentationCenter: ''
+authors: femila
+manager: swadhwa
+editor: ''
+tags: azure-classic-portal

+ms.service: active-directory
+ms.date: 06/23/2016
+wacn.date: ''
+---

 # Usage scenarios and deployment considerations for Azure AD Join

 ## Usage scenarios for Azure AD Join
 ### Scenario 1: Businesses largely in the cloud

 Azure Active Directory Join (Azure AD Join) can benefit you if you currently operate and manage identities for your business in the cloud or are moving to the cloud soon.
 You can use an account that you have created in Azure AD to sign in to Windows 10.
-Through [the first run experience (FRX) process](/documentation/articles/active-directory-azureadjoin-user-frx/), or by joining Azure AD from [the settings menu](/documentation/articles/active-directory-azureadjoin-user-upgrade/), your users can join their machines to Azure AD.
+Through [the first run experience (FRX) process](./active-directory-azureadjoin-user-frx.md), or by joining Azure AD from [the settings menu](./active-directory-azureadjoin-user-upgrade.md), your users can join their machines to Azure AD.
 Your users can also enjoy single sign-on (SSO) access to  cloud resources like Office 365, either in their browsers or in Office applications.

 ### Scenario 2: Educational institutions